rick/omg-what-have-we-built-talk/talk.md

 ## Enterprise

-### Installed GitHub instances behind company firewalls.
+### Installed GitHub instances behind company firewalls
-### Often 6 months behind github.com code base.
+### Back then were often 6 months behind github.com code base
-### Customers can be 300+ days behind last Enterprise release.
+### Customers could be 300+ days behind last Enterprise release
-### We have almost zero visibility into installed versions and data quality at a customer's site.
+### We had almost zero visibility into installed versions and data quality at a customer's site
-### There are disabled and enabled github.com features on Enterprise.
+### There were disabled and enabled github.com features on Enterprise

 ---

 ## Enterprise

-### Data transitions for github.com are bundled with migrations for Enterprise upgrades.
+### Data transitions for github.com were bundled with migrations for Enterprise upgrades
-### Database tables and ActiveRecord models persist in github.com code until Enterprise is fully upgraded.
+### Database tables and ActiveRecord models persisted in github.com code until Enterprise was fully upgraded

 ---